TaewookKwak/en-Front-end-Developer-Interview-Questions/src/questions/general-questions.md

 In general, the time complexity is O(N+N).

 * What excites or interests you about coding?
+    My wife excels at manintaining focus during simple, repetitive tasks, while i tend to concentrate best when engaging in new task or leaning new things.
+This is why i like coding.
+Living in 2024, everything around us is accelerating and updating due to advancements such as AI.
+Development, in particular, is rapidly evolving.
+As languages, libraries, and frameworks grow and update at an exponential rate, we must update our code to keep pace, and at times, learn and apply new techs.
+Personally, I view this trend of constant learning and adaptation positively, which makes coding suited to my interests and engaging for me.
 * What is a recent technical challenge you experienced and how did you solve it?
 * When building a new web site or maintaining one, can you explain some techniques you have used to increase performance?
 * Can you describe some SEO best practices or techniques you have used lately?